Humboldt-WI/blog/content/research/information_systems_1819/test.md

 <script src="https://gist.github.com/kraenkem/a84e0ab8c14d98498276b479255e128b.js"></script>

-**We train** the model throughout a relatively small number of epochs of 7 since our input data are already pre-trained and will overfit after too many epochs.
+**We train** the model throughout a relatively small number of 7 epochs since our input data are already pre-trained and could overfit after too many epochs.
 Also, the batch size of 32 works with a large number of inputs due to our large data set.
-Note that you have to train reviews **x** against labels **y** (in this case the 5-star ratings).
+Note that you have to train reviews **$x$** against labels **$y$** (in this case the 5-star ratings).

 <script src="https://gist.github.com/kraenkem/b0f0bfbb1efdeec7d808b69beb521d0e.js"></script>
 <script src="https://gist.github.com/kraenkem/e29cde258cb852f791516ef34cdc5775.js"></script>